influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 ### Business continuity and disaster recovery

 InfluxData is a highly distributed organization with employees located across the globe.
-Our IT infrastructure is cloud-based and there is no on-premise infrastructure.
+InfluxData IT infrastructure is cloud-based and there is no on-premise infrastructure.
-This allows us to access services from anywhere around the globe and rely upon the disaster recovery capabilities of our service providers to ensure our own business continuity.
+This allows InfluxData teams to access services from anywhere around the globe and rely upon the disaster recovery capabilities of service providers to ensure InfluxData's business continuity.
-As a cloud-native company, all of InfluxData's business functions that are provided by cloud vendors rely on those vendors' Service Level Agreements (SLA) to maintain the services provided to InfluxData.
+As a cloud-native company, all of InfluxData's business functions that are provided by cloud vendors rely on those vendors' Service Level Agreements (SLA) to maintain the services they provide.
 The Business Continuity Plan and Disaster Recovery Plan are updated annually.

 ### Data durability